 2019 Rolex 24

-The No. 10 Konica Minolta Cadillac team persevered through heavy rain to claim victory in the 2019 Rolex 24 At Daytona.
+The No. 10 Konica Minolta Cadillac team persevered through heavy rain to claim victory in the 2019 Rolex 24 At Daytona while sporting their very new vehicle wrap during the race.
 The 57th running of the grueling endurance sports car race, the 2019 Rolex 24 was the first time in its history that the race had to be stopped — twice — with two red-flag periods due to heavy rain and poor track conditions.
 The race ended about 10 minutes prior to the scheduled conclusion when the checkered flag waved at the finish line as the cars sat parked in a line on pit lane.

 Three in a Row